‘Inside the Flower’ is an experiential medicinal garden by Australian artist Janet Laurence at the International Garden Exposition (IGA) Berlin.

-Taking Laurence’s concept design LAVA created the sculptural pavilion based on the geometric structure of a medicinal plant, a fabricated cellular environment inspired by plant anatomy.
+Taking Laurence’s concept and design LAVA created the sculptural pavilion based on the geometric structure of a medicinal plant, a fabricated cellular environment inspired by plant anatomy.

 A transparent mesh membrane made of natural cotton is wrapped around the outside of the pavilion structure.
 The stainless steel cupola has twelve ribs to support a central ring, with two industrial perspex skylights forming a lens.
 This inflated translucent water bubble connects with tubes and hanging vials of plant fluids.
 Five rings of curvy shelves house cellular clusters to display the plants.